pantheon-systems/documentation/source/_docs/user-dashboard.md

 If you belong to an organization, you will see it listed here and can click it to go to that organization's Dashboard.

 ## Support Tab
-View details for open support tickets or create a new one.
+View details for open support requests or create a new one.

 ## Account Tab
 This is where you can update and manage your personal account details.
 Use the options on the left navigation menu to: